 Random Plane Waves

-What does a typical (generalized) eigenfunction of the laplacian in the unbounded domain R2, ie 2D free space, look like?
-Say we choose the eigenvalue 1, then the complex plane wave ein.x, with n is a unit direction vector, is an eigenfunction, but is not typical.
+What does a typical (generalized) eigenfunction of the Laplacian in the unbounded domain R2, ie 2D free space, look like?
+If the eigenvalue is k2, then we are considering a random solution to the Helmholtz equation with wavenumber k.
+Say we choose unit wavenumber k=1 then the complex plane wave ein.x, with n is a unit direction vector, is an eigenfunction, but is not typical.
 A typical sample from the eigenspace with eigenvalue 1 can be constructed by a superposition of such waves traveling in all directions, with random complex phases.
 In other words, it is the 2D Fourier transform of Gaussian white noise restricted to the unit circle S1.
 Berry first proposed this as a model for quantum eigenfunctions of systems whose classical dynamics is chaotic, in the '70s.

-This was one of the topics addressed at the recent AIM Workshop on Topological complexity of random sets (Aug 2009).
+Random plane waves was one of the topics addressed at the AIM Workshop on Topological complexity of random sets (Aug 2009).
 Here is my contribution to the workshop, and some data generated there is below.

 Here are some pictures of samples of random plane waves, showing the real part, chosen with mean-square value 1, computed with the code linked below.
 Click on each to magnify: